There’s a reason for everything.

 Tip: Ready-made gesso can be purchased from well-stocked art supply stores.
 It’s usually white, but can also be bought as clear, colored, and black.
 Remember that only opaque color will work with the darker versions of gesso. ~Helen Birch

 With such a variety of art styles and techniques, you’re bound to learn quite a bit in Just Add Watercolor.
-Get your copy at North Light Shop, and while you’re there, discover a preview of three more tips on creating highlights, shifting color, and more.
+Get your copy now, and while you’re in your watercolor groove, discover how to control watercolor when you want to in this video demo.
+Enjoy!